kiss-oliver/bead/doc/usecases.md

     hello_20160527T130218513418+0200.zip
     name_20160527T113419427017+0200.zip

 These are regular (and, in this case, small) zip files, which can be transferred by usual means (e.g. emailed) to collaborators.
-The recipient can process it via the `bead` tool, keep the integrity of provenance information, and adding further dependencies as needed.
+The recipient can process them via the `bead` tool, keep the integrity of provenance information, and adding further dependencies as needed.
 Even withouth the tool, she can access the data by directly unzipping the file and inspecting its content.

 The output of the computation is stored under `data/*`.
 An outide collaborator without access to `bead` can just ignore the computation and all other metadata.